 Similar to the surface heat fluxes and the specific humidity at 850 hPa, we found cyclones to only play a secondary role in explaining the upper-level (300 hPa) wind speed differences arising from the SST smoothing.
-Notwithstanding this secondary role, Atlantic cyclones contribute more to the climatological differences than Pacific cyclones, which is consistent with previous studies indicating that the Atlantic jet is more eddy-driven than the Pacific jet.
+Notwithstanding this secondary role, Atlantic cyclones contribute more to the climatological differences than Pacific cyclones, which is consistent with previous studies indicating that the Atlantic jet is more eddy driven than the Pacific jet.

-Overall, our analysis highlights that SST fronts only have a minor impact on the characteristics and intensification of individual cyclones propagating in the Gulf Stream or Kuroshio region, indicating.
+Overall, our analysis highlights that SST fronts only have a minor impact on the characteristics and intensification of individual cyclones propagating in the Gulf Stream or Kuroshio region.
 Following the nomenclature of Haualand and Spengler (2020), this indicates that the direct impact of the SST front on cyclone development is rather small, where direct is defined as the timely influence of surface heat fluxes on cyclone development occurring locally confined to the cyclone area.
-However, the SST front can have an indirect effect on the development of cyclones by shaping the, where the altered SSTs reshape the large-scale environmental conditions in which cyclones form(consistent with Haualand and Spengler, 2020; Bui and Spengler, 2021).
+However, the SST front can have an indirect effect on the development of cyclones, where the altered SSTs reshape the large-scale environmental conditions in which cyclones form.
 Accordingly, we demonstrated that the differences in surface heat fluxes, specific humidity, convective precipitation, and upper-level wind speed between the CNTL and SMTH experiments largely arise in the absence of cyclones.
-These direct and This indirect effects on cyclones are effect on cyclones is also consistent with recent findings on how atmospheric fronts interact with SST fronts (Reeder et al., 2021), where the direct impact of the SST front on atmospheric fronts by the SST front was also found to be rather smalland that.
-Thus, consistent with Reeder et al. (2021), the SST front mainly imprints itself elimatologically onto the atmosphere when no atmospheric fronts, onto the atmospheric climatology when no synoptic features are present.
+This indirect effect on cyclones is also consistent with recent findings on how atmospheric fronts interact with SST fronts (Reeder et al., 2021), where the direct impact of the SST front on atmospheric fronts by the SST front was found to be rather small.
+Thus, consistent with Reeder et al. (2021), the SST front mainly imprints itself onto the atmospheric climatology when no synoptic features are present.

 Code availability.
-The codes to construct the figures in this study is available upon request.
+The code to construct the figures in this study is available upon request.

 Data availability.
-ERA-Interim data are provided by European Centre for Medium-Range Weather Forecasts (ECMWF) available online at https://www.ecmwf.int/en/forecasts/datasets/ reanalysis-datasets/era-interim (Dee et al., 2011)
+ERA-Interim data are provided by European Centre for Medium-Range Weather Forecasts (ECMWF).
+Data availability is subject to the policies of ECMWF.
+The AFES data used in this study are publicly available at https://doi.org/10.11582/2021.00075 (Kuwano-Yoshida, 2021).